 I have been studying Iyengar Yoga since 1978 and teaching since 1981.
 I started teaching through the extension program at UW-L and opened The Yoga Place in 1988.
 Before I started teaching yoga, I taught math at UW-Parkside.
 Feeling a need to know more about the body after starting yoga, I went back to school to obtain my physical therapy degree.
-I hold a Senior Intermediate III level certificate in the Iyengar method that was awarded to me by B.K.S.
+I hold an Advanced Junior I level certificate in the Iyengar method that was awarded to me by B.K.S.
 Iyengar.
 As a devoted student of the Iyengars, I have studied at the Ramanani Iyengar Yoga Institute in Pune, India on numerous occasions for 1-5 months at a time.

 To me, yoga is a way of life – a physical, mental and spiritual discipline that can help anyone live a more full and peaceful life.
 To me, yoga is a way of life – a physical, mental and spiritual discipline that can help anyone live a more full and peaceful life.
 As someone born with a scoliosis and having subsequent back issues, the physical benefits have been tremendous.
 But the mental relaxation and the personal understanding that I have gained have been at least as important as those physical benefits.